ai-cam/ai-cam.github.io/_calls/2025-04-15-ai-for-university-ops-supporting-administrative-innovation-across-the-university.md

   heading: "FAQs "
   buttons:
     - text: ""
+      link: Submit your application through our online form
   faqs:
     - heading: What is AI for University Ops?
       content: The “AI for University Ops” programme provides a lightweight,